denniesia/beaunity/docs/project_structure/challenge_app.md

 🌷 Admin Panel

 The ChallengeAdmin class customizes how challenges are managed in the Django admin panel:
-- List Display: Shows title, created_by, created_at, start_timr and end_time fields for quick overview.
+- List Display: Shows title, created_by, created_at, start_time and end_time fields for quick overview.
 - Ordering: Challenges are ordered by created_at in descending order (newest first).
 - Search: Allows searching by title or created_by for easier navigation.